 Introduction

 This document defines the decision-making practices (DMP) used by Health Level Seven (HL7) Work Groups (WG) and Committees.
 They were developed to ensure consensus, openness, and balance of interest.
 Balance of interest is related to Normative ballot procedures.
-(Refer to : Due process requirements for HL7 American National Standards (HL7 ER) for additional information on Normative ballots and balance of interest. §01.03 presents the ANSI position; while §02.03.03 presents the HL7 process for seeking balance in normative ballot consensus groups).
+(Refer to HL7 Essential Requirements: Due process requirements for HL7 American National Standards (HL7 ER) for additional information on Normative ballots and balance of interest. §01.03 presents the ANSI position; while §02.03.03 presents the HL7 process for seeking balance in normative ballot consensus groups).

 The practices as outlined in this document are designed to enable timely decision-making balanced with an earnest attempt to ensure that input from all affected parties is considered.
 The decision-making practices are intended to govern the standard operating procedures of the HL7 WGs and Committees and not intended to conflict with rules governing ballot procedure as defined by the American National Standards Institute (ANSI), the HL7 Governance and Operations Manual (GOM), and the HL7 Essential Requirements (HL7 ER).

-In the event of joint meetings, the DMP of the host WG or Committee shall be the governing document.
+In the event of joint meetings, the DMP of the host WG shall be the governing document.

 Open Meetings

+All Work Groups must include this section Groups that may hold closed meetings, where this section does not apply, are the HL7 Board of directors, the Technical Steering Committee (TSC), and committees appointed by the Board or TSC.

-WG and Committee meetings and conference calls are open to all interested parties unless specifically restricted to the Committee members by their Mission and Charter statement.
+Meetings and conference calls are open to all interested parties unless specifically restricted to members in their Mission and Charter statement.

-The purpose of these WG and Committee meetings and calls is to transact business including the resolution of design and implementation issues related to the WG’s area of responsibility or Committee area of interest and to make decisions relevant to the WG or Committee’s business.
+The purpose of these meetings and calls is to transact business including the resolution of design and implementation issues related to the WG’s area of responsibility or area of interest and to make decisions relevant to the their business.

 Unless stipulated as above, meetings of the WG or Committee are open to everyone to ensure that viewpoints of all affected parties have an opportunity to be shared and considered.
 Everyone will be given an opportunity to speak; however, the chair may limit discussion on topics deemed to be non-constructive.
 Guests (non-members) are welcome to participate in the WG or may be invited to a Committee and are recognized as guests of HL7.

-Specific participants may be expected to attend a particular meeting if they are key participants for an item on the agenda.
+Individuals may be expected to attend a particular meeting if they are key participants for an item on the agenda.

-Other HL7 members may be asked to attend to provide specific input regarding a particular issue.
+Other HL7 members may be asked to attend to provide input regarding a particular issue.

 In keeping with the ANSI policy on openness, guests may participate on all matters related to the development of HL7 specifications; although they will typically only address specific questions in the course of a Committee meeting.